aaravjain-me/quizwiz-ui/README.md

-# React Quiz App
+# quizwiz

-Welcome to the React Quiz App project!
+Welcome to the quizwiz project!
 This application allows students to take multiple-choice quizzes and receive scores based on their responses.

 ## Features